briant-spindance/folio/README.md

 ## Data Model

-All data lives under a single project directory (`./forge` by default):
+All data lives under a single directory (`./forge` by default) within the overall project:

 ```
 forge/